Quantum Spin Glass in the Two-Dimensional Disordered Heisenberg Model via Foundation Neural-Network Quantum States: Introduction

-The central result of this study is the identification of an intermediate, non-magnetic phase characterized as a QSG state.
-A schematic phase diagram of the model summarizing these findings is presented in \cref{fig:phase_diagram}.
-To further support our conclusions, we perform a semiclassical analysis based on a large-spin expansion, at the leading order in $1/S$, where $S$ is the spin magnitude.
-This analysis yields that the classical spin glass (SG) order found at $T=0$, which is known to be unstable to any $T>0$~\cite{Fernandez1977,Kawamura03_2D}, is instead stable against quantum fluctuations.
-In particular, we find that the leading $1/S$ correction to the spin glass order parameter vanishes in the thermodynamic limit, lending support to the existence of a stable QSG phase at $S = 1/2$, as indicated by our fully quantum numerical simulations.\\
+To tackle this problem, we employ the Foundation Neural-Network Quantum States (FNQS) variational framework introduced in Ref.~\cite{rende2025foundation}.
+This approach allows us to circumvent the sign problem, retain fully periodic boundary conditions, and efficiently perform disorder averaging on lattice sizes that are inaccessible to exact diagonalization.
+The central result of this study is the identification of an intermediate phase, characterized as a QSG state, between a ferromagnetic and an antiferromagnetic phase by tuning the disorder strength.
+A schematic phase diagram of the model summarizing these findings is presented in Fig.~\ref{fig:phase_diagram}.
+To further support our conclusions, we perform a semiclassical analysis based on a large-spin expansion at the leading order in $1/S$.
+This analysis shows that the classical spin-glass order found at $T=0$, which is known to be unstable for any $T>0$~\cite{Fernandez1977,Kawamura03_2D}, is instead stable against quantum fluctuations.
+In particular, we find that the leading $1/S$ correction to the spin-glass order parameter yields a value compatible with the quantum value obtained through the FNQS approach in the thermodynamic limit, supporting the existence of a stable QSG phase at $S = \tfrac{1}{2}$, as indicated by our fully quantum numerical simulations.